Introduction to Election Administration and Management

 Election authorities

-Learn how voter registration systems and public voter education campaigns support electoral participation and inclusion.
+Learn how voter registration systems, public information and voter education delivery affect access, inclusion and electoral preparedness.

 Polling operations

-Study the setup and management of polling stations, recruitment of officials, and election day procedures and safeguards.
+Study the setup and management of polling stations, recruitment of officials, voting procedures and election day safeguards.

 Results and integrity

-Understand ballot design, voting technology, counting, tabulation, transparency, fraud prevention, and oversight mechanisms.
+Understand ballot design, election technology, counting, tabulation, transparency, fraud prevention and oversight mechanisms.

 Core course modules